- Stay Updated

 Windows Vista, 7, 8, 10, , and come with the netsh command line tool.
 It does a lot of things, including changing your DNS nameserver.
 To get access to it, your first need to open the command prompt by going to the sidebar and starting it choosing the command prompt and "Run as Administrator":.

-go to link That will force Wi-Fi to go through CleanBrowsing If it works, you won't get any warning or error in the command prompt.
+That will force Wi-Fi to go through CleanBrowsing If it works, you won't get any warning or error in the command prompt.
 If you get a big output of errors, it means you do not have the "Wi-fi" interface set.
 It could also be called: "Wireless Network Connection", so try with it in case the previous command failed:.

 If both failed, try running the command "netsh interface ip show config" to get your list of interfaces.